behnamasadi/software_quality_assurance/README.md

 1) Derive a class `MockRandomNumberGenerator` from `IRandomNumberGenerator`

-2) For every vitual function use the following macros:
+2) For every virtual function use the following macros:

 ```cpp
 MOCK_METHOD[n](methodName, returnType(arg1Type, ..., argNType));